 - improving and developing partnerships;

 - improving coordination of national policies and activities.

 A budget of EUR 180 million will be dedicated to activities in the field of international cooperation.

 In addition to enhancing the efficiency and coherence of national and community research policies, the EU aims to:

 - improve the impact of public research and its links with businesses;

 - increase public funding and its leverage effect on private sector investments.

 To do this, two lines of action will be adopted:

 - monitoring and analysis of research-related public policies and industrial strategies, including their impact;

-- supporting open coordination and transnational cooperation initiatives.
+- supporting and transnational cooperation initiatives.